 The company claims the Lenovo P2 will last you three days and not skimp on other areas to be able to do it.

 Many companies claim to have phenomenal battery life on their phones, but don't always make good on that claim.
 Yet the Lenovo P2 really does last a long time, and it's a great phone in a lot of other ways too.
 So should this be your next budget buy, or does it have hidden faults?

 Lenovo P2 price and release date

-The Lenovo P2 may have mid-range specs on paper, but it has a fairly low-end price.
-In the UK it costs £199 (about $250, AU$330) putting it in the same price bracket as the Moto G4 Plus and a little bit more than the Moto G5.
+The Lenovo P2 may have mid-range specs on paper, but it launched with a fairly low-end price.
+In the UK it originally cost £199 (about $250, AU$330) putting it in the same price bracket as the Moto G4 Plus and a little bit more than the Moto G5.